Child Language Doctoral Program

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Students are admitted for the fall semester.
 Applications are accepted and processed throughout the spring semester, with a January 15th preferred date.
 Applicants must submit a curriculum vita (C.V.) or resume, a personal statement describing professional goals and interest in program, Graduate Record Examination scores (GRE), 3 letters of recommendation, and a list of all courses taken in relevant areas such as child development, linguistics, psychology, special education, speech and hearing sciences, genetics, and statistics.
-If your first language is not English, scores from the Test of English as a Foreign Language are required.
+Non-native speakers of English must meet English proficiency requirements as described here.

 Applicants should have earned bachelor’s degrees that include course work in linguistics, psychology, speech pathology, genetics, and/or statistics with minimum grade-point averages of B. Preference is given to those with master’s degrees in linguistics, psychology, education, special education, speech and hearing sciences, molecular biosciences, genetics, or to applicants with relevant post-baccalaureate work experience.
 No one is admitted for a terminal M.A. degree.
 Admission materials are reviewed by a subcommittee of the CLDP faculty.
 The admissions committee supervises the admission process and recommends applicants for admission.